unitrq/hirpc/README.md

 It does not implement any "rpc" namespace introspection (but probably could).

 This codec `SHOULD` be spec compliant but there are probably some violations I don't know about.

+CallResult interface doesn't really do anything useful and its method is not called anywhere.
+It is only used to identify protocol codec response objects produced by corresponding request objects, allowing codec implementation to match each call result to call request in a protocol-specific way when constructing response.